Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Bucks Insights & Trends

-- The Bucks have a 3-7 record against the spread while going 6-4 overall over their past 10 games.
+- The Bucks are 3-7 against the spread and 5-5 overall in their past 10 contests.

-- In their past 10 contests, the Bucks have gone over the total eight times.
+- In their past 10 contests, the Bucks have hit the over eight times.

-- Against the spread, Milwaukee has played better at home, covering 23 times in 41 home games, and 21 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.